Home / Reactions of Grignard Reagents

 Another thing to keep in mind is stereochemistry of the epoxide.Consistent with an SN2 reaction, if the reaction occurs at a secondary carbon, we will observe inversion of configuration:

 A second class of important electrophiles that react with Grignards (and arguably THE most important class of electrophiles) is aldehydes and ketones.
 If you haven’t covered the reactions of these functional groups yet, a short summary would be this: the carbonyl carbon is an electrophile, and when nucleophiles react at this carbon, it’s accompanied by cleavage of the C-O pi bond (π bond).
 (For more on the addition mechanism to carbonyls, see post: Nucleophilic Addition)

 Here are some examples of reactions of Grignards with aldehydes and ketones.
 Note that in each case we are forming a new bond between the carbonyl carbon (labelled A) and the carbon bound to magnesium (labelled B), and we are breaking the C-O pi bond in the process.

 So how does this reaction work?

 Let’s get familiar with a VERY important mechanism called “addition” (sometimes called, “1,2-addition”).
-This is by far the most important reaction of the carbonyl group, and if you give yourself a dollar for every time you will see variations of it in Org 2, you can buy yourself a vacation to Hawaii by the end of the semester.
-Not really, but almost.
+This is by far the most important reaction of the carbonyl group, and if you give yourself a chicken for every time you will see variations of it in Org 2, you will have a lot of eggs in your room by the end of the semester.

 Note that this reaction also forms an “alkoxide”.
 In order to obtain our neutral alcohol product at the end, we must perform a “workup” (“quench”) with a source of acid, forming O-H.